samudurand/carless-hiker-blog/source/about/index.md

 I realised quickly that without using a car it is rather hard around Manchester to find hiking areas reachable by public transport, even with the help of books or local websites.
 Not having a car, and not wishing to use one, I have invested a lot of efforts in the past few months to find walks and hikes I could reach by relying only on public transports, and even though it is a rewarding task, it can also be a very frustrating one.

 I created this blog to make it easier for other carless hikers to find ways to explore the North-west of England without the hassle of having to scour books and websites like I had to.
 I hope it will be useful to you.

+Feel free to contact me if you have any general comments or suggestions [by email](mailto:samudurand@gmail.com)